 Jazzamba School of Music is a registered non-profit organization in Ethiopia.
-We welcome your support so that we can provide quality music education, develop our curriculum and programs and work towards a greater musical impact in Ethiopia.
+We are looking for partners and donors as we work to reopen our doors to provide quality music education, to develop our curriculum and programs and to work towards a greater musical impact in Ethiopia.

 Support for the arts is very limited, thus even small projects that work to bring quality music education into the schools, or promote local music traditions and opportunities for live music, need funding.

 Jazzamba has been immensely blessed over the past several years to have been given space to use at the Sheger Radio building in Gulelee as well as with the Italian Cultural Institute.
 But we are needing our own more permanent space where we can welcome our full time students, offer part-time classes as as well extra curricular music activities for the children and youth.